viniciusrtf/nasa-neows-go/README.md

 # NASA NeoWs API Go SDK
 This is a Golang client for the [NASA NeoWs API](https://api.nasa.gov/#asteroids-neows).
 The API is maintained by the [SpaceRocks](https://github.com/SpaceRocks/) team (David Greenfield, Arezu Sarvestani, Jason English and Peter Baunach).

-I am **not** affiliated with the aforementioned groups and this is not an official initiative from them.
-This is also a work in progress and it is not production-ready yet.
+I am not affiliated with the aforementioned groups and this is not an official initiative from them.
+This is also a work in progress (WIP) and it is not production-ready.

 ## Usage